Alexpascual28/rlis_inventory_system/README.md

     <h1 align="center">RLIS Robotics Lab Inventory System</h1>
 </p>
 <p align="center">
     <em><code>The Robotics Laboratory Inventory System (RLIS) is a Google Sheets-based system designed to streamline inventory management in the robotics teaching laboratory.
 This repo contains Google Apps Script (Javascript) code for the Robotics Laboratory Inventory System (RLIS).
-This functions are used to modify or format the RLIS Google Spreadsheets database that stores all lab items and locations.</code></em>
+These functions are used to modify or format the RLIS Google Spreadsheets database that stores all lab items and locations.</code></em>
 </p>

 <br><!-- TABLE OF CONTENTS -->